Cambridge OCR

-OCR (Oxford, Cambridge and RSA Examinations) is an examination board that sets examinations and awards qualifications (including GCSEs and A-levels).
+Cambridge OCR (formerly Oxford Cambridge and RSA Examinations or OCR) is an examination board which sets examinations and awards qualifications (including GCSEs, A-levels and vocational qualifications).
 It is one of England, Wales and Northern Ireland's five main examination boards.

-OCR is based in Cambridge, with an office in Coventry.
-It is part of the University of Cambridge's Cambridge Assessment which merged with Cambridge University Press in August 2021.
-OCR delivers GCSE and A Level examinations in the United Kingdom whereas for other countries Cambridge Assessment operates the examination board Cambridge International Examinations.
-An important distinction between the two is that OCR qualifications must comply with UK government regulations set by Ofqual while Cambridge International Examinations international GCSEs and GCE A Levels do not.
+Cambridge OCR is based in Cambridge, with an office in Coventry.
+It is part of the University of Cambridge's Cambridge University Press & Assessment.
+Cambridge OCR delivers GCSE, A-Level and vocational examinations and assessments in the United Kingdom whereas for other countries Cambridge University Press & Assessment operates the examination board Cambridge International Education.
+An important distinction between the two is that Cambridge OCR qualifications must comply with UK government regulations set by Ofqual while Cambridge International Education's GCSEs and GCE A-Levels do not.

+Cambridge OCR also manages the UK's national examination centre registration numbering system on behalf of several Joint Council for Qualifications (JCQ) member bodies.

 History

 The name OCR reflects the fact that it was created in 1998 through the amalgamation of the University of Cambridge Local Examinations Syndicate (UCLES) and the Royal Society of Arts Examinations Board (RSAEB).
-At the time of the merger, UCLES' qualifications were offered by two wholly owned subsidiaries: the Oxford and Cambridge Examinations and Assessments Council (OCEAC) for A Level and the Midland Examining Group (MEG) for GCSE and Certificate of Achievement.
+At the time of the merger, UCLES' qualifications were offered by two wholly owned subsidiaries: the Oxford and Cambridge Examinations and Assessments Council (OCEAC) for A-Level and the Midland Examining Group (MEG) for GCSE and Certificate of Achievement.
 RSAEB offered vocational qualifications.
 After the merger, the OCR name replaced all previous names.

 UCLES had previously taken over the University of Oxford Delegacy of Local Examinations (founded 1857) and the Oxford and Cambridge Schools Examinations Board (founded 1873).
 Both were acquired by UCLES in 1995; earlier, it had taken over the Southern Universities Joint Board (SUJB).
 The acquisition of RSAEB was completed in 1998 and brought a new range of qualifications and activities to the UCLES Group because RSEAB's principal activity was in vocational qualifications.

-The formation of OCR represented the culmination of several decades of corporate activity on the part of UCLES, activity that came about as a response to the policies of successive British governments towards public examinations and the provision of qualifications as well as moves to strengthen the regulatory framework.
+The formation of OCR represented the culmination of several decades of corporate activity on the part of UCLES, activity that came about as a response to the policies of successive British governments towards public examinations and the provision of qualifications, as well as moves to strengthen the regulatory framework.

-Cambridge Assessment is a non-teaching department of the University of Cambridge, making Cambridge the only British University to maintain a direct link with a school exam board.
-Cambridge Assessment, which celebrated its 160th anniversary in 2018, became part of Cambridge University Press & Assessment in August 2021.

-Incorporated Examination Boards
+In September 2025, Oxford Cambridge and RSA Examinations (abbreviated to OCR) was renamed to become Cambridge OCR.

-The following exam boards are now part of OCR:
+The following former examination boards are now part of Cambridge OCR: